UnseenWizzard/git_training/README.md

 Let's introduce a _conflict_ and then _resolve_ it.

 Create and `checkout` a new branch.
-You know how, but maybe try using `git checkout -b` to make your live easier.
+You know how, but maybe try using `git checkout -b` to make your life easier.
 I've called mine `bobby_branch`.

 On the branch we'll make a change to `Bob.txt`.